kylenngu135/calculator/README.md

-This is a basic calculator program
+This is a basic calculator program written in go.

+Does the following operations in integers: +, -, *, /, ^